bashman8000/hylia_networkprediction/README.md

-# Hylia: Network Time-Series Made Easy
+# Hylia: Studying Network Time-Series Data Made Easy

 Hylia is a python libary to study, process and forecast time series data produced in networking applications.
 The library contains a collection of multiple models from statistics (Arima, Holt-Winters) to complex deep learning models to train and inference forecasting challenges.